Vector Database

 Overview

 Section titled “Overview”This project uses LanceDB as the vector database instead of Amazon OpenSearch Service.
 LanceDB is an open-source, serverless vector database that stores data directly on S3, eliminating the need for dedicated cluster infrastructure.
-Combined with Kiwi, a Korean morphological analyzer, it enables hybrid search (vector + full-text) for Korean documents.
+Combined with Lindera and ICU4X for multilingual tokenization, it enables hybrid search (vector + full-text) across documents in multiple languages.

 Multi-language Search Support